General, Musculoskeletal, Vascular Ultrasounds

 *NOTE: If not properly prepared, the examination will be rescheduled.

 Day of Appointment

-Patients should arrive 15 minutes before their appointment time.
-Patients arriving late may be rescheduled.
+Patients should only arrive 5-10 minutes before the scheduled appointment time. (patients arriving late may be rescheduled).

 Please be aware that this is a "Fragrance Free" facility.